DBarney/professor/README.md

 ```
 prof # runs in CI/CD mode. watches local branches for changes and runs makefile targets
 prof {branch|tag|commit} # runs a single build and uploads the results.
+prof --comand 'make build' # override the command used to build
 ```

 ### Example builds